PavanRangani/docs/docs/prd/views/open-tax-component.md

     - Year
         - By default, it shows the last year.
 Dropdown shows last 10 year's.
         - Its a single select filter.
+    - Expected Date
+        - Default value is set to `All`
+        - Possible values are: `This Month`, `Last Month`, `Next Month`, `Custom`
+            - On click of “Custom”, opens `From` & `To` dialog.
     - Form
         - Its multi-select filer.
 Pollisble values are: [See Possible values of form](../tax/tax-components.md#master-of-form-wise-section-and-documents)
         - Default value is `All`.
     - Status
         - It is a multi select filter.
 Default value is `All`.
 Values are: Pending, Received.
     - Section
         - By default its disable.
 It will be enable only when any particular Form is selected.
-[See Possible values of Section](../tax/tax-components.md#master-of-form-wise-section-and-documents)
+[See Possible values of Section](../tax/tax-components.md#master-of-form-wise-section-and-documents).
+        - On hover, shows tooltip message.
         - Its multi-select filer.
     - Document
         - By default its disable.
 It will be enable only when any particular Section is selected.
 [See Possible values of Document](../tax/tax-components.md#master-of-form-wise-section-and-documents)
+        - On hover, shows tooltip message.
         - Its multi-select filer.
     - Responsible
         - Its multi select filter.
 Default value is `All`.